nakedmcse/waifuVault-c-api-unofficial/README.md

 | `password`        | `string`     | If set, then the uploaded file will be encrypted                | false          |                                  |
 | `oneTimeDownload` | `boolean`    | if supplied, the file will be deleted as soon as it is accessed | false          |                                  |

+> **NOTE:** If you use `getRestrictions` then server restrictions are checked by the SDK client side *before* upload, and will raise an error if they are violated

 Using a URL:

 ```c